 U.S. State Department International Travel Information

-Before planning your travel, review information for country-specific alerts and warnings posted by U.S. State Department.
+Before planning your travel, review information for country-specific alerts and warnings posted by the U.S. State Department.
 You also may wish to enroll in the State Department’s STEP program.

 Travel Alerts through Concur

-If you are using an international mobile phone, enter the phone number on your Concur profile and enable safety and business text message alerts.
+If you are using an international mobile phone, enter the phone number on your Concur profile and enable safety text message alerts.
 These alerts will also arrive via email to the verified email addresses on your profile.

 Technology Travel Safety